-Despite February's spring fever inducing weather this year, March is staying true to nature and roaring in like a lion.
-Crazy weather not withstanding, spring will show up on March 20th, a mere 16 days away, and there is much to do in the garden.
+Spring is coming.
+It arrives on March 20th, and there is much to do in the garden.
 Where to begin?
 Anywhere really, but remember the phrase, 'when the soil can be worked,' and be cautious about mucking around on frozen soil.
+March may be a busy month in the garden, but it is weather dependent, after all.
+Do what the weather allows.

-Prune now before dormant trees and shrubs start leafing out (though many already have).
+Prune now before dormant trees and shrubs start leafing out.
 Prune out diseased, damaged, dead, dying and deformed wood--that will get the process started.
-DO NOT prune your spring flowering shrubs (weigela, azaleas, rhododendrons, etc. ) ALSO, skip the hydrangeas.
+Do not prune your spring flowering shrubs (weigela, azaleas, rhododendrons, etc. ) Also, skip the mophead and lacecap hydrangeas.
 Both spring flowering shrubs and some types of hydrangeas bloom on old wood.
 If you prune them now, you prune off this season's blooms.
 If you're unsure of what plants bloom on old wood here's a great list from Proven Winners.
 Bookmark it.
 For a how-to on pruning check here.

 Spread your mulch and get a jump on the weeds.
 Questions about mulch?
 Check here.
 But please, skip the whole candle-in-a-cupcake look for your trees and shrubs, nothing could be worse for them.
 Two to four inches of mulch is fine in your garden beds, but avoid applying mulch around the crown of your trees.
 That creates a great hangout for voles and moles, diseases and pests, and a greater possibility of root girdling.
 For an explanation on root girdling, read here.